 Mom: "OUCH!"
 That's her funny bone, but there's nothing funny about it.
 In fact, Mom feels like kicking him back.

-She's heard that parents should ignore it when kids hurt us, so they won't "get a response," but she knows better.
+She's heard that parents should ignore it when kids hurt them, so they won't "get a response," but she knows better.
 Kids need our clear, firm limits when

 behavior is off track, or why shouldn't they repeat it?
 Often, they're lashing out to GET a response.
 And they need our help to deal with whatever